 – They couldn’t stand by to let their granddaughter be raised by her mother

-The Guardian ad Litem would eventually recommend in her final report permanent custody to Robert & Victoria.
+The Guardian ad Litem would eventually recommend in her final report permanent custody to Robert and Victoria.
 Regardless Erin would not agree.